Kaskaya/application-security-platform/README.md

 ## 🚀 How the Project Works

 - The entire project is protected with `next-auth`.
-- On first load, a **sign-in form** is displayed.
+- On first load, a sign-in form is displayed.
-- Supported sign-in methods:
+- Authentication methods:
   - Credentials (username and password)
   - GitHub
   - Google

 ## Sign Up

-- You can switch to the registration form by clicking the **Sign Up** button on the sign-in screen.
+- You can switch to the registration form by clicking the **Sign Up** button on the login form.
-- The user data is saved to the `data/users.json` file.
+- Registration information is saved to the `data/users.json` file.
-- The app currently does not use a real database.
+- The application does not currently use a real database.

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Dashboard

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+- After registering or logging in, the user is automatically redirected to the **dashboard** page.
+- On the dashboard screen:
+  - General statistics
+  - Charts
+  - Recently fixed vulnerabilities
+  - Vulnerabilities by severity
+- You can navigate to the vulnerability detail page from these panels.

+## Vulnerabilities Page

+- Accessible from the **Vulnerabilities** tab in the left menu.
+- On this page:
+  - Vulnerability table
+  - Search, sort, add, delete, and edit operations
+  - Data import from JSON and CSV files
+- All data is stored in the `data/vulnerabilities` directory.

+## Vulnerability Detail Page

+- Accessible from the dashboard panels or the vulnerability table.
+- On this page:
+  - Detailed explanations of the vulnerability
+  - Edit operations can be performed.